-Dr. Leslie Kreiner Wilson teaches creative writing, literature, and film studies at Pepperdine University’s Seaver College where she also directs the MFA Program in Writing for Screen and Television; co-directed the Institute for Entertainment, Media, and Culture; as well as produces a documentary web series on the art of screenwriting.
+Dr. Leslie Kreiner Wilson -- or Dr. K -- teaches creative writing, literature, and film studies at Pepperdine University’s Seaver College where she also directs the MFA Program in Writing for Screen and Television; co-directed the Institute for Entertainment, Media, and Culture; as well as produces a documentary web series on the art of screenwriting.

 A produced screenwriter herself, she co-founded AMI Films, a producer of many award-winning media projects.
 The shows from their edit bays have earned such honors as film festival prizes, the Aurora, top Billboard rankings, and the Lumieres Award.
-They have been theatrically released as well as broadcast on such diverse networks/platforms as Netflix, PBS, and AXS music television.
+They have been theatrically released as well as broadcast on such diverse networks/platforms as European television, Netflix, PBS, and AXS.
 Her consulting work has ranged from mentoring student MFA projects to collaboration with well known Hollywood directors such as Garry Marshall.

 A fiction writer with many one act plays produced at Pepperdine showcases, her love of the written word extends into her service as Editor-in-Chief and Executive Director of Americana at americanpopularculture.com.

 Dr. K is a tenured Associate Professor as well as a member of the Academy of Television Arts & Sciences, the Association of Writers & Writing Programs, the University Film and Video Association, and the Society for Cinema and Media Studies.
 She holds a Ph.D. in American Literature and Film Studies from Claremont Graduate University.